-The Music Department Student Handbook is your guide to help you navigate the information you will need during your time as a music student.
+The Music Department Student Manual is your resource to navigate your time as a music student.
 We hope it will answer questions you may have about advising, facilities, policies, procedures, and other information.
-If the answer to your question is not in this book, we also invite you to visit the music department webpage at www.apsu.edu/music.
-Finally, when all else fails, remember you have very willing, capable and knowledgeable faculty who are eager to help.
-After you have looked through this book and the website, contact your faculty advisor for answers to remaining questions.
+If the answer to your question is not in this book, visit the music department webpage at www.apsu.edu/music, or contact your advisor.